tedavtar/CoinWars/README.md

 TerrianSquares: Expand your territory--connected components can be used as portals

-Ok likely many unnecessary/stale files in here...
+Ok likely many unnecessary/stale files in here...here's some navigation in Unity3D--Checked with Unity5
-Checked with Unity5, just navigate to testConfigs.unity scene and play it.
-Rest out of date.
+1) Latest game scene: Assets>testConfigs
+2) reflex AI scene: Assets>AI>AI